Kappalucky/Timesheet-Application---GM/README.md

 #### Within Timesheet-Application-GM/Timesheet-Application-Frontend

+9. Install frontend prerequisites if you have not already
+10. Navigate to timesheet folder (`cd`)
-9.  call npm install to begin installation of all package requirements
+11.  call npm install to begin installation of all package requirements
 ```
 npm install
 ```
-10.  call npm run serve to start development server
+12.  call npm run serve to start development server
 ```
 npm run serve
 ```